kriscross07/atom-gpp-compiler/README.md

 git clone https://github.com/<your username>/atom-gpp-compiler.git
 cd atom-gpp-compiler
 rm -rf ~/.atom/packages/gpp-compiler
-apm link # this will create a symbolic link from this directory to ~/.atom/packages git checkout -b my-changes # this will create a new branch, change `my-changes` to something else
+npm install # this will install developer dependencies (eslint) apm link # this will create a symbolic link from this directory to ~/.atom/packages git checkout -b my-changes # this will create a new branch, change `my-changes` to something else
 # make your changes